 Pensioners planning to retire overseas may want to consider transferring a pension to a qualifying recognised overseas pension scheme (QROPS).
 Doing so reduces tax liabilities while also protecting any leftover pension monies from the death tax upon an individual's passing.

 As for the remaining specialist pensions, each is governed by its own rules and regulations.
 Consumers participating in these sorts of pensions should seek appropriate advice from an experienced financial advisor prior to making any changes.

 Get Free Expert Help and Advice

-Our carefully selected panel of FCA regulated pension experts offer Pension Transfer Experts visitors a free one to one consultation to help you with any pension issue.
+Our FCA regulated pension experts offer Pension Transfer Experts visitors a free one to one consultation to help you with any pension issue.
 They will discuss your requirements, analyse your current circumstances and advise you on the best possible options that are open to you.
 The only time a charge will occur is if you decide to act on their advice and procure their help in achieving your goals at which time they will make sure that you are aware of the full costs involved in the transaction before you make any decision to proceed.

 Just call us or email us for a call back with our friendly team and they will ensure you get the best professional advice available.